What is it? Pictures

 Cruising through SE Asia, whether as a fast one-way trip or a meander in and out of different SE Asian countries, it helps to know whatís available where, and what isnít.
-Since returning to Asia from Africa in 2009, we have spent 6 years in this region and we have shopped just about everywhere, looking for just about everything!
+We returned to Asia from Africa in 2009, so we have spent the time since then in this region and we have shopped just about everywhere, looking for just about everything!

 If youíre interested in diesel, outboard engine fuel or LPG info, see below.
 The first part deals with food.

 Australia has just about anything and everything you could want (food-wise and otherwise).
 Arriving in Australia by boat from outside the country involves dealing with Australian Quarantine, which we've covered in our section on Arriving in Australia.
 Everything gets easier when it's time to leave Australia.
 That's the time to really stock up on a lot of stuff.
 We left Darwin with the Darwin-Indonesia Rally in July 2006, so some of what I write about here has to do with a one-way journey from Australia north to Indonesia, Singapore, Malaysia, Thailand, Sri Lanka and Maldives.

 A new shopping center in Mataram, Lombok

 Food shopping in SE Asia is totally fun, as long as you're not desperate to find a specific item!
 The fresh markets abound with color and variety and in the larger towns the supermarkets are usually cool places where you can retreat from the heat of the day and spend time scouring the shelves to see just what there is.
 I have to admit to being a food‑shopping fanatic!

 If there's a generalization to be made, it is this: If you see it and you like to eat it, buy it, because you never know when you'll see it again!
 But along with that "hoarder" attitude, remember: where there are people, there is food, so you can get staples, even in little towns like Kaimana, W. Papua, Indonesia.